smartdev0725/allianceBlockNFTTrading/docs/Glossary.md

 ## Listing
 When a **Project** or **Loan** becomes *Listed*, it means that it's **Hard Data** has been approved by **Goverannce** and it should be published in the website and available for **Funders** to subscribe to.

+## Project Rating
+A *Project's Rating* represents the collective user's opinion about the Project. *The Wisdom of Crowds* by **AllianceBlock** means that each user's **Reputation** plays a role as important as their opinion on an *Early Stage Project*.
+It is more than the average of the individual scores.
+The added value comes from the feelings expressed in the users' comments.

 ## Subscribing
 A **Subscription** is a declaration of intent made by a **Funder**.
 When a **Funder** decides to invest in a **Project** or **Loan**, they will first have to *Subscribe*.